Architect Scale Tape Measures and Rulers

 Durable, high quality 12" hollow triangular architect scale

 After you have determined which scale to use, you are ready for the next step.
-If your scale's zero mark is not at the beginning of the markings, then you are able to get a more accurate measurement.
+If your architect scale ruler's zero mark is not at the beginning of the markings, then you are able to get a more accurate measurement.
 Align the zero mark with the beginning of your object on the blueprint.
 Go to the end of your object and get the measurement, rounding it down.
 Then to get the rest of your measurement (the decimal part), slide the rounded down marking to the end of your object, and read the decimal part where the beginning of your object lines up with your scale.
 You're done!

 Email your logo to us, and we can put it on the architect tape measures for you.
 This is a great way to advertise your company on a useful product.